 medullary cystic kidney disease

-The incidence may vary dependent on whether it i...
+The incidence may vary depending on whether it i...

-Angiomyofibroblastoma like tumour of scrotum is a rare well-defined slow growing mesenchymal extratesticular nonepididymal tumour which rarely seen in perineum and scrotum of older male patients.
-A similar tumour can occur in the vulval region in females.
+Angiomyofibroblastoma-like tumor of the scrotum is a rare, well-defined, slow growing mesenchymal extratesticular nonepididymal tumor rarely seen in the perineum or scrotum of older male patients.
+A similar tumor can occur in females in the vulval region.

 Antegrade ureteric stents are performed under fluoroscopic guidance, typically by an interventional radiologist or urologist.
 It is performed via percutaneous access from the kidney.
-It is usually performed using the access from a prior percutaneous nephrostomy, a so-called 2-step procedure, alt...
+It is usually performed using the access from a prior percutaneous nephrostomy, a so-called two-step procedure, a...

 The anterior pararenal space is the portion of the retroperitoneum that lies between the posterior surface of the parietal peritoneum and the anterior reflection of the perirenal fascia.

 It contains the duodenum, pancreas and retroperitoneal segments of the ascending and descendi...